 The First Christmas After a Loss

-December is different this year.
-Different for my husband and his brother and two sisters.
-Different for my mother-in-law.
+The first Christmas without my father-in-law was very different; it was different for my husband and his brother, two sisters, and my mother-in-law.
 Different for us.
-My father-in-law Max passed away in July at 94.
+My father-in-law Max passed away in July 2022 at the age of 94.

-Now, we are experiencing all of the “firsts” without Max—the first family gathering, my husband’s birthday, Max’s birthday (which is the day after my husband’s), the first Thanksgiving, the first Christmas, and my mother-in-law’s birthday (which is Christmas Day), the first New Year.
-With an extended family filled with grandkids, nieces and nephews, the list of firsts goes on.
+We experienced all of the “firsts” without Max—the first family gathering, my husband’s birthday, Max’s birthday (which is the day after my husband’s), the first Thanksgiving, the first Christmas, and my mother-in-law’s birthday (which is Christmas Day), the first New Year.
+With an extended family filled with grandkids, nieces, and nephews, the list of firsts goes on.

 Choose How You Want to Spend the Holidays